© (c) Simon / Adobe Stock - stock.adobe.com

 SALEM MONASTERY AND CASTLE

-Salem Monastery and Castle is one of the most significant cultural monuments in the Lake Constance region and impresses visitors with its remarkable combination of history, architecture, and extensive gardens.
-Located within spacious park and garden landscapes, the former Cistercian monastery of Salem is now preserved as a historic palace complex and is considered one of the most beautiful landmarks on Lake Constance.
-The site has a long and fascinating history and many parts remain in the authentic condition of its monastic era.
-Visitors can explore impressive buildings, courtyards, and historic interiors while experiencing the atmosphere of what was once one of the wealthiest and most influential Cistercian monasteries in southern Germany.
-The extensive gardens and the baroque court garden, with carefully designed paths and labyrinths, invite visitors to relax and take a leisurely stroll through the scenic surroundings.
+Kloster und Schloss Salem (Salem’s Monastery and Castle) is one of the most significant cultural monuments in the Lake Constance region, never failing to impress visitors with its remarkable combination of history, architecture, and extensive gardens.
+Located within spacious park and garden landscapes, the former Cistercian monastery of Salem is now preserved as a historic palace complex and is considered to be one of the most beautiful landmarks of Lake Constance.
+The site has a long and fascinating history, and many parts remain in the original authentic condition of its monastic era.
+Visitors can enjoy exploring impressive buildings, courtyards, and historic interiors while experiencing the atmosphere of what was once one of the wealthiest and most influential Cistercian monasteries in southern Germany.
+The extensive gardens and the baroque court garden, with its carefully designed paths and labyrinths, simply invite visitors to relax and take a leisurely stroll through its scenic surroundings.

 PEAKWAY